TheoHMTU/PDFtoTxt/README.md

 # PDFtoTxt
-A simple command-line program to extract text from PDF files and create text files
+A simple command-line program to extract text from PDF files and create text files.

 **TO USE**